turner-townsend/flask-pydantic-spec/README.md

 The HTTP headers' keys in Flask are capitalized.
 You can use [`pydantic.root_validators(pre=True)`](https://pydantic-docs.helpmanual.io/usage/validators/#root-validators) to change all the keys into lower cases or upper cases.

-> ValidationError: value is not a valid list for query

-Since there is no standard for HTTP query with multiple values, it's hard to find the way to handle this for different web frameworks.
-So I suggest not to use list type in query until I find a suitable way to fix it.